EthanGeekFan/DoorLockPi/README.md

 This door lock should recognize my face and automatically unlock the door to let me in.

-However, it should detect other peopl's faces and notify me that there are people at the door and I should decide whether to let them in.
+However, it should detect other people's faces and notify me that there are people at the door and I should decide whether to let them in.